sooraj66/Task-Managing-Application/README.txt

 # Task Manager Application

 This is a Django-based Task Manager Application that allows users to create, view, update, and delete tasks.
 The backend API is built using Django REST Framework (DRF), and JWT is used for authentication.
-The frontend is implemented using React (if applicable).
+The frontend is implemented using React.

 ## Tech Stack